sleede/fab-manager/doc/environment.md

 If set to 'true' the users will need to confirm their email address to be able to sign in.
 Set to 'false' if you don't want this behaviour.
-<a name="EVENTS_IN_CALENDAR"></a>

-    EVENTS_IN_CALENDAR

-If set to 'true', the admin calendar will display the scheduled events in the current view, as read-only items.
 <a name="DEFAULT_MAIL_FROM"></a>

     DEFAULT_MAIL_FROM